Even small sources of flowing water--in ditches, pipelines, and municipal delivery systems--can be a renewable energy resource.

-Low head and flow don't necessarily mean limited options –we have developed numerous projects in the 5-20 kilowatt range.
+Low head and flow are not inherent limitations.
+We have developed numerous projects in ranges as low as 5-20 kilowatts.

-Of the 500,000 viable small scale hydropower sites identified in a recent study conducted by the U.S. Department of Energy (USDOE), the majority are contained in the Pacific Northwest.
+Of the 500,000 viable small scale hydropower sites identified in a recent U.S. Department of Energy (USDOE) study, the majority are in the Pacific Northwest.
 In 2006, the USDOE extended this dataset and concluded that development of small hydro projects alone would provide more than a 50% increase in U.S. hydroelectric generation (i.e. potential for small hydro projects providing between 1 and 30 Megawatts (MW) annually).